Economics is a dynamic and highly relevant social science, helping pupils to make sense of the ever-changing world around them.

 - A LEVEL ECONOMICS

-Entry Requirements: Grade B in IGCSE Mathematics and English or equivalent.
+Entry requirements: Grade 6 in GCSE English & Maths or equivalent.

 Theme 1 – Introduction to Markets and Market failure